Dying BBC producer calls for assisted suicide law change

 "British parliamentarians have repeatedly debated these issues and have three times in the last five years rejected the legalisation of assisted suicide on grounds of public safety.

-"Our priority should be to resist any further weakening of the law and to make the very best palliative care more widely available so patients can die as comfortably as possible."'Integrity and belief'
+"Our priority should be to resist any further weakening of the law and to make the very best palliative care more widely available so patients can die as comfortably as possible."

 Ms McClelland began her career in Newcastle before rising to become deputy editor at Watchdog.